Danack/FunctionTypes/function_type_rfc.md

 ```

 Although they are not used in the definition of a function type, the parameter names are required in the function type definition, to allow function types to be compatible with calling by named parameters.
+See note on 'syntax choice'.

 ## Function type + autoloading